groupdocs-search/GroupDocs.Search-Products/content/search/java/_index.en.md

   downloads: "Downloads"

 code:
-  title: "Search Files in a Directory with Java"
+  title: "Find Text in Files Using Java"
   more: "More examples"
   more_link: "https://github.com/groupdocs-search/GroupDocs.Search-for-Java/"
   install_title : "Maven XML"